 From 2000 he worked as the principal investigator on advanced component frameworks based on mobile agent technology in a research cooperation with Siemens Munich and Siemens Erlangen.
 The resulting agent-based component framework was used for remote supervision of process-control systems at Thyssen-Krupp AG.
 Work in this area explored concepts found in dynamically adaptable distributed software systems.
 He also acted as a module lead for the Department of Business Informatics at JKU in the EU-project AMPA – Automatic Plausibility Analysis of Test Data (lead by Prof. Klement at JKU and with AVL-Austria as one of the industrial partners).

 From 2002 Rainer Weinreich has also been working as a senior researcher at the Software Competence Center Hagenberg (SCCH) and as a lecturer for component technology and software architecture at the University of Applied Sciences, also in Hagenberg.
 Since about this time he started working in the area of enterprise software architecture with the GRZ IT Center Linz (now Raiffeisen Software – RSG) and the SCCH where he developed component models for using portal technology in integrated workplace solutions, a versioning model for enterprise services, and a SOA governance and life cycle model.
 In 2007 Rainer Weinreich started the LISA-project in cooperation with the SCCH with the aim to provide a consolidated and integrated architecture language for heterogeneous and service-oriented business information systems.
-The approach is based on years of experience and development of different component technologies and frameworks.
-It combines aspects of architecture description languages and architecture management tools, and provides support for software architecture extraction, visualization, analysis, and knowledge management.
+LISA combines aspects of architecture description languages and architecture management tools, and provides support for software architecture extraction, visualization, analysis, and knowledge management.

 Currently Rainer Weinreich is the principal investigator for software architecture at the Department of Business Informatics at the JKU where he works on software architecture design, software architecture analysis, software architecture knowledge management and variability management in software architecture.
 His latest research focuses on micro service architecture, where he works on micro service decision guidance and documentation but also on related topics like microservice monitoring and microservice architecture management.